 Frequently asked questions about leaseback properties

 As mentioned previously, one of the key benefits of owning a leaseback property is that the running costs are largely reduced when compared to a standard purchase.
-The management company absorb many of the costs and the owner simply contributes a management fee, which differs per development.
-The only other cost to consider is Taxe Fonciere (French land tax), which is on average €15 per m2 per year and is exempt for 2 years from the delivery of a new build leaseback property.
+The management company absorb many of the costs and the owner contributes a management fee, which differs per development.
+Other costs to consider; Taxe Fonciere (French land tax), which is on average €15 per m2 per year and is exempt for 2 years from the delivery of a new build leaseback property.

 Is the rental return guaranteed?